vaginskii/BurpSqueezer/README.md

 ## Output

-BurpSqueezer transforms raw Burp Suite XML traffic into a structured and highly compact Markdown representation intended for both human review and LLM-based analysis.
+BurpSqueezer transforms raw Burp Suite XML traffic into a structured and highly compact Markdown representation intended for LLM-based analysis.

 The generated report can contain information about: